ajeetblog/blog/_wip/2020-04-27-SecAzDoPipelines.md

 ### Azure Key Vault Task

-Unlike previous approch you need not to create variable group and link Key Vault manually (steps #2 to #5).
+Unlike the previous approach, you are not creating a variable group and link Key Vault manually (steps #2 to #5).

-You need to make some changes to your pipeline code.
+You have to make the following changes

 a.
 Go to Azure DevOps Project Settings - Service Connection - Select Service Connection - Manage Service Principal

 ![Service Princiapl](/images/posts/azdo/kvservicepri.JPG)

 b.
-Add Service principal to Key Vault access policy with List and Get perissions only.
-To get the Service principal refer the service connetion name that you using in pipeline.
+Add Service principal to Key Vault access policy with List and Get permissions only.
+To get the Service principal to refer to the service connection name that you using in the pipeline.

 ![Add Access](/images/posts/azdo/addaccess.JPG)